 Clear, cold light and quiet introspection infuse two moods of existential contemplation on a winter’s day. – RW

-This is a midi realization of a duet version for violin and piano of “In Passages” – originally scored for violin soloist and string orchestra and recorded by the Croatian Chamber Orchestra with conductor Miran Vaupotic.
+This is a duet version for violin and piano of “In Passages” – originally scored for violin soloist and string orchestra and recorded by the Croatian Chamber Orchestra with conductor Miran Vaupotic.

 Recorded by violinist Audrey Wright and pianist Yundu Wang.